Paul-js-hub/leaderboard/README.md

 # Leaderboard

-> This is a personal todo project that allows users to manage their daily tasks.
+> The is my leaderboard website that displays scores submitted by different players

 ## Built With